ivarref/spa-monkey/network-failures.md

 ...
 ```

+The query will ostensibly hang forever, with
+a single and somewhat obscure warning.
-There is nothing in particular stopping Datomic from doing a better job at
+There is however nothing in particular stopping Datomic from doing a better job at
 reporting this as an issue.

 # A PostgreSQL specific quick fix